 Quality of Service (QoS) is a rather broad topic in general.
 For MQTT though, QoS takes a simple form.
 It allows an application (= a client publishing or subscribing to a topic) to choose one of the following transport guarantees:

 A client won't receive any confirmation from the broker upon receipt.
 Likewise a message delivered to a client from the broker is not required to be acknowledged.
 This is the fastest way to publish and receive messages, but also the one where message loss is most likely to happen.

 A client will receive a confirmation message from the broker upon receipt.
 If the expected confirmation is not received within a certain time frame, the client has to retry the message.
-A message received by a consumer must be acknowledged on time as well, otherwise the broker will re-deliver the message.
+A message received by a client must be acknowledged on time as well, otherwise the broker will re-deliver the message.